Babies learn language and conversational skills before they speak their first word. Here’s how your baby will learn to talk

-By your repeating words from a favourite story over and over again, your baby will also start to learn those words by heart and develop their vocabulary.
+By repeating words from a favourite story over and over again, your baby will also start to learn those words and develop their own vocabulary.

 Starting to actually talk

 Around their first birthday, your baby may start to articulate the words they already know in their mind.
-The first will almost certainly be some form of ‘Mamma’ and ‘Dadda’, and then probably something to do with milk or food!
+Their first word will almost certainly be some form of ‘Mamma’ and ‘Dadda’, and then probably something to do with milk or food!